Archive | My Life Is Crazy Too

 Posted on 02 April 2012 by Kari Gibson

-It’s such an honor to have my hubby share his new quest, 127 Warrior with my readers!
+It’s such an honor to have my share his new quest, 127 Warrior with my readers!
 I have watched God do mighty miracles in his life and can’t wait to see what adventures He has planned for our family.
 If you enjoy this post or learn something crazy, please go grab your hubby and encourage him join the 127 Warrior movement.
 We have Man Up mission trips planned this summer (open spots!!) with several wonderful organizations, as well as the Man Up and Go movie, and conference coming soon!!
 It’s time to Man Up – protect and love the fatherless … living James 1:27 in a radical way.

 My Life Is Crazy Too is a new series of reader submissions.
 This is your opportunity to share stories about life, love, and mommyhood to provide understanding, hope, and compassion in the unique situations each of us face every day.
 If you would like to submit a story to this series, email me.
 Today’s crazy guest is Roger Gibson.